Advanced media optimization

 Examples are taken from the TwicPics API reference, which is the complete reference of media transformations supported by the TwicPics API.

+Multiple transformations can be chained together using the character /.
 When adding a transformation to the chain, the parameters given are interpreted as if previous transformations had already been performed (ie. as if the source image was the result of the previous transformations).

 For instance:

-• resize=340/resize=50p will result in an image that is 170 pixel-wide
+• resize=340/resize=50p will result in an image that is 170 pixels wide (50% of the resized image)

-• resize=50p/focus=20x10 will put the focus point at coordinates 40x20 of the source image
+• resize=50p/focus=20x10 will put the focus point at coordinates 40x20 of the original source image

 Bear in mind that you have fine-grained control over the quality of the image.
 You can use the quality parameter to control the compression level of the image, which is useful for reducing the file size.
-The default value is 70 (out of a scale from 1 to 100, 100 being the best), which is a good balance between quality and file size.
+The default quality value is 70 (out of a scale from 1 to 100, 100 being the best), which is a good balance between quality and file size.
 You can experiment with different values to find the optimal compression level for your use case.

 Details